dudzians/survivor_pool/README.txt

-python tournament_simulator.py --simulations 1 --target-date 4/5/2025 --target-player 662 --favorites-factor 10 --variance-factor 2
+python tournament_simulator.py --simulations 10 --target-date 3/20/2025 --target-player 662 --variance-factor 0
-python tournament_simulator.py --simulations 100 --target-date 3/27/2025 --target-player 66 --favorites-factor 10 --variance-factor 2
-python tournament_simulator.py --simulations 100 --target-date 3/20/2025 --target-player 66 --favorites-factor 10 --variance-factor 2
+python tournament_simulator.py --simulations 10 --target-date 3/20/2025 --target-player 66 --variance-factor 0

 ensure tiebreaking is working by asking how it's set up then running sims and ask it to point out any tiebreakers and explain why one player won over the other